Sep9

 -

-Do you put more importance on outward conformity?
+Do you put more importance on outward conformity

-If you see any of these warning signs in your life, invite the Holy Spirit to set you free from legalism.
+If you see any of these signs in your life, invite the Holy Spirit to set you free from legalism.
 Stop striving, repent of pride and ask God to open your eyes to the reality of His amazing grace.

 - Posted by David Costa/